R12 (cemetery): Pottery

 Ninety-five percent of the graves at R12 contain pottery.
 There are between one and nine pottery vessels in any given grave.
 At least 220 pottery vessels were found in total.
-Most of the pottery is made form fine sand temper and fired in an earthen kiln.
+Most of the pottery is made from fine sand temper and fired in an earthen kiln.
 Sometimes, the fine sand temper pottery contains mica.
 Other materials that the pottery could be partially made from are chaff, limestone splinters, and shells.
-The pottery was decorated and then smoother and polished.
+The pottery was decorated and then smoothed and polished.
 Some of the pottery had stripes and was so polished that it gained a metallic brightness.
 Red or black spots were found on some of the pottery.
 This was caused by oxidation or reduction processes.
 There is evidence that the pottery was not made for only funerary purposes.
-Many of the pots show signs of prolonged use over fire which shows that it was used many times before placed in the graves.
+Many of the pots show signs of prolonged use over fire which shows that they were used many times before being placed in the graves.
 When a grave has more than one pot, they have similar or identical decorations.
 It is possible that this signifies that a certain group of people or family is associated with a decorative motif.